GIScience/gis-training-resource-center/content/Module_5/en_qgis_data_preparation_ex.md

 ```

 6. Here we will select the portion of the PDF that contains the data table.
 Tabula expects a table with one row of headers at the top for each column, followed by the rows with the data.
 By dragging a rectangle on the PDF, we can create a selection where tabula should look for the data table.
 Drag a rectangle and adjust the boarders so the table fits as precisely as possible into selection.
 Make sure to only capture the relevant information.
 Since the headers in this table has an unconventional formatting, it should be left out so the resulting csv table is easier to adjust.
 We will add the headers manually once extracted.
-F

 ```{figure} /fig/en_tabula_selection.png
 ---